vhertzb/N741/Reproducible Research.md

 Same results?

-- Idential output down to the bit level
+- Identical output down to the bit level
 - Exactly the same numbers
 - Exactly the same numbers when run on similar machine
 - Numbers that are within some bound of error